-To all the bloggers out there wondering how to transition into online courses, your prayers have finally been answered!
+To all the bloggers out there wondering how to transition into creating online courses, your prayers have finally been answered!
 Today we’re going to teach you how to build an online course from your blog.

 Blogging comes easy to you, but an online course may be completely new territory.
 Maybe you’re unsure of what you want to teach, maybe you’re confused as to what e-learning platform to get started with, or maybe you don’t even know if an online course is right for you.
 Whatever stage you’re at now, we can help turn your uncertainty into confidence.